anjolaolubusi/LinReg/README.md

 # LinReg

 LinReg is my attempt at creating a libary of linear regression scripts.
-The goal of this project was to create a libary of linear regression scripts that were efficent and easy to understand.
+The goal of this project was to create a library of linear regression scripts that are efficent and easy to understand.
 So far I have only achivied Least Square Regression.

 ## Getting Started

-The instructions below will get you a copy of my libary.
+The instructions below will get you a copy of my library.

 ### Prequisites
 So far, the only prequisitie you need are numpy.